-In the month of December 2021, Bigfoot Retail Solutions Private Limited ("Shiprocket") entered into Share Purchase Agreement (SPA) and other transaction documents with Wigzo Technologies Private Limited ("Wigzo") and acquired 76.65% of the issued share capital of Wigzo for a consideration of Rs.
-689.98 millions.
+In the month of December 2021, Shiprocket Private Limited (formerly known as "Bigfoot Retail Solutions Private Limited") entered into Share Purchase Agreement (SPA) and other transaction documents with Wigzo Technologies Private Limited ("Wigzo") and acquired 76.65% of the issued share capital of Wigzo for a consideration of Rs.
+689.98 million.
 Subsequently, Shiprocket acquired 2.61% of the issued share capital of Wigzo for a consideration of Rs.
-160.02 millions during the financial year ended March 31, 2023 through infusion of share capital in Wigzo which resulted in dilution of Non-controlling interests and same has been accounted for in accordance with Ind AS 103 - 'Business Combinations'.
+160.02 million during the financial year ended March 31, 2023 through infusion of share capital in Wigzo which resulted in dilution of Non-controlling interests and same had been accounted for in accordance with Ind AS 103 - 'Business Combinations'.

 The group concluded Purchase Price Allocation ("PPA") of the purchase consideration paid to the shareholders of Wigzo and recognised intangible assets of Rs.
-68.38 millions and balance as goodwill of Rs.
-521.01 millions in accordance with Ind AS 103 - 'Business Combinations'.
+68.38 million and balance as goodwill of Rs.
+521.01 million in accordance with Ind AS 103 - 'Business Combinations'.